mukhtaar-amiin/github-docs/README.md

     Once Branch is merged you should delete your local branch
     ```bash
-    git branch -d feature_branch # This will delete local branch if merged Localy
+    git branch -d feature_branch # This will delete local branch if merged Locally
-    git branch -D feature_branch # This will delete local branch even if not merged Localy
+    git branch -D feature_branch # This will delete local branch even if not merged Locally
     git pull origin main # finally pull latest update from remote repository
     ```